Fact-checked against Department of Home Affairs – Working in Australia on 2026-04-25.

 Where most temporary-visa work breaches actually start

-Looking at the patterns, the data suggests most working-rights breaches in Australia don’t start with deliberate non-compliance.
-They start with three quieter things: relying on a friend’s visa rules instead of one’s own, treating the employer as the authority on what’s allowed, and not noticing when conditions shift between one visa and the next.
+Most working-rights breaches in Australia don’t start with anyone deliberately breaking the rules.
+They start with three quieter things: relying on a friend’s visa rules instead of your own, treating your employer as the authority on what’s allowed, and not noticing when your conditions shift between one visa and the next.

-What stands out is how cheap the protective step actually is.
-The VEVO online check is free, takes a few minutes, and produces an authoritative summary of every condition currently on a visa.
-Anyone whose situation has changed — new employer, different role, longer hours, a new bridging visa, a course break — can re-check before acting rather than after a breach has already occurred.
+The protective step is remarkably cheap.
+The VEVO online check is free, takes a few minutes, and gives you an authoritative summary of every condition currently on your visa.
+If your situation has changed – new employer, different role, longer hours, a new bridging visa, a course break – re-check before you act, not after a breach has already happened.

-The system isn’t designed to assess motivation.
-It assesses whether conditions were met at the time the work happened.
-So the most useful habit a temporary visa holder can build is to read their actual conditions, not the version they remember, and to treat any change in circumstances as a reason to check again.
+The system isn’t built to weigh up your motivation.
+It assesses whether your conditions were met at the time the work happened.
+So the most useful habit you can build is simple: read your actual conditions, not the version you remember, and treat any change in circumstances as a reason to check again.